+The vast majority of our destinations are now open for travelers.
 See our up-to-date list of destinations you can travel to now, and in the near future.
-Depending on the destination you wish to visit, our specialists can help you navigate health and safety questions and travel requirements and suggest a realistic departure timeframe to match your situation.
+Depending on the destination you wish to visit, our specialists can help you navigate health and safety questions and travel requirements.
+If your destination is currently closed, they can and suggest a realistic departure timeframe to match your situation.

 How does Audley determine if a country is safe to visit?

 We have a dedicated team who decide when it’s a suitable time to send visitors to each destination.
 We’ll only declare a country open for travel once we’re satisfied that all entry requirements can be met, and appropriate safety and hygiene measures are in place.
 We also make certain that travel there will be enjoyable and fulfilling.

 Our team bases their decision on a robust set of criteria that we constantly update and revise according to the latest medical advice.
 That criterion includes data and advice from the US and UK governments as well as the WHO; state and local protocols and restrictions; an analysis of entry requirements; and in-depth conversations with our partners on the ground to ensure that we’re happy with their hygiene and health procedures.

 We also continually monitor these same factors to ensure that destinations continue to be safe and will reclose a destination if we deem it unsafe.
 That might be because of a rise in infections, a change in entry requirements, or onerous restrictions that would make your trip less satisfying.

 You can, of course, book your own flights at any point.
 For maximum flexibility, we strongly suggest that you opt for fully refundable fares.

 We’re also happy to book your flights for you.
 Due to the changeable travel landscape right now, we’ve found it’s best to book flights about 90 days before you’re due to depart.
 Your specialist will call you to go over all details of your trip, flight options and entry requirements 90 days before your departure.